menu

 Also of interest is that Norwell has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 20.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Norwell telecommute to their jobs.
+Overall, about 20.60% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Norwell is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.